The digital twin city gone global. For the global scientific consensus says Net Zero must be achieved by 2050.

-Jansen was speaking at the two-day Future Digital Twin conference & expo attended by more than 700 oil, gas, and energy professionals from around the globe.
+Jansen was speaking at the two-day Future Digital Twin conference & expo attended by more than 700 oil, gas, and energy professionals.
+All from around the globe.

 The Cityzenith CEO joined a panel of leading Digital Twin exponents, including Dr. Michael Grieves, Executive Director and Chief Scientist of the Digital Twin Institute.

 Dr. Grieves is ‘the father of the Digital Twin.’
 He suggests the international deployment of Digital Twins within an over-arching and beneficial virtual ‘metaverse.”
 Moreover, mirroring our physical presence on Earth was still a long way off, with too much ‘siloing’ within industries including oil and gas, and energy.

 Internationally agreed standards for Digital Twin deployment would help.
 However, this may take too long and have political influence.

 Grieves says Digital Twins users to “play nicely” and work towards a common Digital Twin platform.
 Ultimately, an integrated system of systems.

 This chimed with Cityzenith CEO Michael Jansen’s standpoint: his company already has that platform, SmartWorldOS, a software that can integrate and work with the myriad of building design and management software used across construction and other industries.

 And Cityzenith has its sights on the biggest decarbonization target: the world’s cities, which UN statistics say consume 78% of global energy and produce 60+% of greenhouse gas emissions yet cover less than 2% of the Earth’s surface.